Soiling in the home can occur for a variety of reasons. Many are unrelated to housetraining and should be treated as a behavioral problem.

 First, rule out medical reasons, separation anxiety, submissive urination, and territorial marking.
 These are behavioral problems.
 Acme Canine can develop a behavioral modification program to correct such behaviors.

-To correct a housetraining problem, it may be necessary to go back a few steps in the housetraining process in order to get the dog back on track.
-There are common misconceptions about the term “housebroken” which are important to understand.
+To correct a housetraining problem, it may be necessary to go back a few steps in the housetraining process to get the dog back on track.
+There are common misconceptions about the term “housebroken,” which are important to understand.

-(1) A dog who occasionally soils in the home should not be considered housebroken.
-Dogs do not generalize well and so most likely, errors were made during the housetraining process or it was not completed.
+- A dog who occasionally soils in the home should not be considered housebroken.
+Dogs do not generalize well, and so most likely, you made errors during the housetraining process, or you did not complete it.

-A dog who is considered “housebroken” has been accident free for several months (or years).
-If the dog started having accidents in the home then stress may be the cause.
+A dog who is considered “housebroken” has been accident-free for several months (or years).
+If the dog started having accidents in the home, then stress may be the cause.
 Stress is a common reason for a dog to regress.
-The most common stressors are changes in the household: divorce, marriage and combining of families, baby on the way, child going away to school, work schedule changes, moving to a new home, rearranged furniture, or death of family member or another pet.
+The most common stressors are changes in the household: divorce, marriage and combining of families, baby on the way, a child going away to school, work schedule changes, moving to a new home, rearranged furniture, or death of a family member or another pet.